-The spleen’s primary functions are to filter the blood and help defend the body against pathogens.
+The spleen is a small organ at the top of the abdomen.
+It filters the blood and helps defend the body against pathogens.
 In this article, we will explain its anatomy, what it does, and what happens when it goes wrong.

 Below is a 3D model of the spleen, which is fully interactive.